onionshare/onionshare/tails/README.md

     git clone https://github.com/micahflee/onionshare.git
     sudo onionshare/tails/install_in_persistent_volume.sh

-You only need to do that once each time you want to build a new verison of OnionShare.
+You only need to do that once each time you want to build a new version of OnionShare.

 ### Installing in Tails